aserbremen/Multi-Robot-Graph-SLAM/README.md

 ros2 bag play rosbag2_marsyard_dual_robot_demo
 ```

+## Simulation

+Alternatively to playing back the ROS2 bag, you can simulate a gazebo environment and test the multi-robot SLAM manually.
+Check out the repository [mrg_slam_sim](https://github.com/aserbremen/mrg_sim) for testing out the multi-robot SLAM implementation in a simulated environment using Gazebo (tested on Fortress).

 ## Visualization

 Visualize the SLAM result with the following command.
 The rviz configuration is configured for the robot names `atlas` and `bestla`: